What personal information do we collect from the people that visit our website?

 How does our site handle do not track signals?

 We don't honor do not track signals and do not track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.
-We don't honor them because: we don't want to or know how to track users.
+We don't honour them as we do not track our users.

 Does our site allow third party behavioral tracking?